SeamlessDistribution/SeamlessDistribution.github.io/merchant/linkapp/index.md

 ---
 layout: default
-title: SEQR Onboarding
+title: SEQR onboarding
 description: SEQR Merchant, link your app to SEQR payment
 ---

-# SEQR Onboarding
+# SEQR onboarding

 A mobile integration with SEQR would contain the following items: